tyrannosaur/keypool/readme.md

             ...
 ```

-and each active timer needs to be stored for efficient lookup (i.e. a dict)
+and each active timer needs to be stored for efficient lookup (i.e. a dict).
 Usually a timestamp or uuid will suffice for this type of problem:

 ```python